PersonaFlow/agentstack/README.md

 ## Document Processing

-Currently there is 2 systems of document processing.
+Currently there are 2 systems of document processing.
 The `/api/v1/rag/assistants/ingest` endpoint ingests document uploads where the name of the collection that is created is the `assistant_id`, which is then used as a retrieval tool for the respective assistant.

 The `/api/v1/rag/ingest` and `/api/v1/rag/query` exist as standalone endpoints for document processing.
 These endpoints only support embeddings generated by OpenAI and Cohere at the moment, with support for Azure OpenAI, Huggingface embeddings, and Ollama for local embedding models soon to come.